TL;DR

 Security and IP checklist for contractors

 - Least privilege and RBAC: Grant minimum access needed.
-Censinet recommends role-based access control as a baseline for any vendor onboarding.
+Role-based access control is a baseline for any vendor onboarding.

 - MFA on all systems: Require MFA for repos, cloud infrastructure, and ticketing tools.